-It’s very important to note that these rates are for qualified transactions only.
-Rates for mid-qualified and non-qualified transactions will be as much as two to three times higher.
+It’s very important to note that these rates are for qualified transactions only – and likely only apply to debit card sales.
+Rates for mid-qualified and non-qualified debit/credit card transactions will be as much as two to three times higher.
 Unfortunately, very few of your transactions will be processed using the lower qualified rates.
 For example, rewards cards that offer cash back or frequent flier miles now represent the majority of credit card transactions, and these will almost always fall into the non-qualified tier.

 Like processing rates, recurring account fees are highly variable and do not follow a published schedule.
 One fee that you won’t be paying is a monthly payment gateway fee, as Shift4 includes its gateway as a standard feature on all accounts.
 Shift4 merchant accounts also include the Shift4Shop eCommerce platform as a standard feature and at no additional cost.
 Note that you will have to pay to access this feature from a third-party merchant account, with pricing varying depending on the size of your business and the features you want to include with your subscription.